model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 Given a set of `original`-`replacement` pairs, Kani will exit with an error if

+1. a specified `original` function/method does not exist;
-1. a specified `replacement` stub does not exist;
+2. a specified `replacement` stub does not exist;
-2. the user specifies conflicting stubs for the same harness (i.e., if the same `original` function is mapped to multiple `replacement` functions); or
+3. the user specifies conflicting stubs for the same harness (e.g., if the same `original` function is mapped to multiple `replacement` functions); or
-3. the signature of the `replacement` function is not compatible with the signature of the `original` function.
+4. the signature of the `replacement` stub is not compatible with the signature of the `original` function/method.

 ### Pedagogy

-To teach this feature, we will update the documentation with a section on function and method stubbing, including simple examples showing how stubbing can help Kani handle code that currently cannot be verified.
+To teach this feature, we will update the documentation with a section on function and method stubbing, including simple examples showing how stubbing can help Kani handle code that currently cannot be verified, as well as a guide to best practices for stubbing.

 ## Detailed design

-We expect that this feature will require changes primarily to `kani-compiler`.
+We expect that this feature will require changes primarily to `kani-compiler`, with some less invasive changes to `kani-driver`.
-Before doing code generation, `kani-compiler` already collects harnesses; we will extend this to also collect stub mapping information.
+We will modify `kani-compiler` to collects stub mapping information (from the harness attributes) before code generation.
 Since stubs are specified on a per-harness basis, we need to generate multiple versions of code if all harnesses do not agree on their stub mappings; accordingly, we will update `kani-compiler` to generate multiple versions of code as appropriate.
 To do the stubbing, we will plug in a new MIR-to-MIR transformation that replaces the bodies of specified functions with their replacements.
 This can be achieved via `rustc`'s query mechanism: if the user wants to replace `foo` with `bar`, then when the compiler requests the MIR for `foo`, we instead return the MIR for `bar`.
 `kani-compiler` will also be responsible for checking for the error conditions previously enumerated.

+We will also need to update the metadata that `kani-compiler` generates, so that it maps each harness to the generated code that has the right stub mapping for that harness (since there will be multiple versions of generated code).
+The metadata will also list the stubs applied in each harness.
+`kani-driver` will need to be updated to process this new type of metadata and invoke the correct generated code for each harness.
+We can also update the results report to include the stubs that were used.

 We anticipate that this design will evolve and be iterated upon.